Monitor licenses and active usage for cloud services

 - Is multi-type licensing supported with Virtual Apps and Desktops service (for example, using both User/Device and Concurrent User models)?
 If both licensing models are introduced into a single Citrix Cloud account, the Virtual Apps and Desktops tile no longer appears on the Licensing console page in Citrix Cloud.
 Because of this loss of visibility into licensing for Virtual Apps and Desktops service, Citrix does not recommend using multi-type licensing.

 - Is multi-edition licensing supported for Virtual Apps and Desktops service?
 For example, can I use both Premium and Advanced editions on the same Citrix Cloud account?
 No, this use case is not supported.
 A Virtual Apps and Desktops site can be licensed for only one edition.
+If you want to use multiple Virtual Apps and Desktops services on the same Citrix Cloud account (for example, Virtual Apps and Virtual Apps and Desktops), they must be the same edition.

 What is the difference between Monitor reporting (in Director) vs Concurrent licensing insights?
 The Monitor report and explanation of concurrent sessions provides a different interpretation and metric than a measure of concurrent licenses in use.
 In most cases, using the number of concurrent sessions within Director as a representation or forecast of peak concurrent licenses in use greatly overstates the number of concurrent licenses needed.
 Do not use the Monitor report in Director as a substitute for a report on concurrent license usage.
 The two main differences between the reporting tools are: